-Corporate world
+Corporate workshops

-a communication skills workshop for businesses and institutions
+Corporate communication skills workshop for businesses and institutions

 The amateur tells the word